 I give Mike Sr. a big hug.

-He doesn’t shrug me off for the first time.
+He does not shrug me off for the first time.
 “No crying.”

 “I’m over that.”

 “Thank God,” and he hugs me back.
-I wait for the Godfather bacio della morte, but I’m safe so far.
+I wait for the Godfather bacio della morte, but I am safe so far.

 I walk back in and get everyone to vote on the project.
-It’s unanimous except for Iggy who complains he’s excluded.
+It’s unanimous except for Iggy who complains he is excluded.
 We agree to make a Iggy (the real one) tribute as an extra short.
-It’s now unanimous.
+It is now unanimous.
 I tell the photographer that Mike Sr.’s office will handle all the contracts.
-We’ll start rehearsing so as to be ready to film shortly.
+We will start rehearsing so as to be ready to film shortly.
 We all cheer and go to Sorrento’s to celebrate.
 Jace is sitting on my lap rinsing my ear with wispy spit.
 Mike Sr. excuses himself for five minutes so Robby can get us all stoned.
 Intrepid Jimmy looks like a cat in the canary store when he gets baked.
-I realize I have three music projects going on without even thinking how I’ll manage each separately.
+I realize I have three music projects going on without even thinking how to manage each separately.

 Jace wiggles his butt.
 I get instantly hard.
 Flo looks right through him, sees the full bulge, and chokes on her pizza.
 She grabs my hand and leads me into the ladies.
-We pass Mike Sr. as I’m dragged into the loo.
+We pass Mike Sr. as I am dragged into the loo.
 He just shakes his head.
 Flo has me by one hand and Jace is holding me by the other.
-It’s crowded in the stall, so Jace sits on the top of the divider.
+It is crowded in the stall, so Jace sits on the top of the divider.
 Flo looks me in the eye, then at my bulging jeans, and puts her finger to her lips.
 Jace mimics her.
-I burst out laughing while she pulls down my jeans to my knees.
+I burst out laughing while she pulls my jeans down to my knees.

 “I’ve needed to see what it looks like with your pants down.”